 The purpose of the Graduate Summer Research Fellowship is to provide financial support for eligible full-time graduate students to engage in meaningful scholarly activities during a 6-week summer period.

 Graduate Assistantships are available and awarded to graduate students by the graduate departments on the expectation of academic promise.
 Miami University offers a wide variety of assistantships that involve duties ranging from residence hall assistants to teaching and research.

 The GSSA is a recruiting assistantship intended to be used to attract and matriculate the best and brightest prospective graduate students.
 The GSSA provides two semesters for a doctoral degree and one semester for a thesis-based master’s degree on a Graduate School funded research assistantship dedicated to full-time research related to the student's dissertation or thesis.

 The RMGA's are intended to attract current undergraduate McNair Scholars and McNair Alumni to Miami's graduate programs.
 The program provides a Graduate School funded stipend and tuition waiver for one academic semester per year for either two years for master's students or three years for doctoral students.

-The DEP Assistantship is intended to attract diverse domestic students to Miami's graduate programs.
+The Miami University Graduate Inclusive Excellence Scholars (GIES) program is intended to attract and retain students who contribute diverse perspectives, experiences, and backgrounds that enrich and advance their programs, Miami University, and/or their academic discipline.
 This assistantship provides a Graduate School funded stipend and tuition waiver for one academic semester per year for either two years for master's students or four years for doctoral students.